-There are substantial uncertainties in this conclusion, however.
-USFWS (2019x), notes, for instance, that the severe drought that affected the Diablo Range during 2014-2016 monitoring resulted in average annual productivity of approximately half of that assumed by Hunt et al. (2017), indicating that during times of low productivity a much larger population would be needed to achieve a stable population size under the stress of wind project mortality.
+For the 450 MW PEIR alternative, there would be an estimated 27 golden eagle fatalities per year, while for the combined APWRA and MHWRA, there would be about 44 fatalities per year.
 Also, the work of Hunt et al. (2017) assumes that the Diablo Range eagles are a discrete population, but they acknowledge that up to 17% of radio transmitter-tagged eagles used in their study left the Diablo Range area or may have originated outside the area and migrated in.
 These "travelers" are predominately juvenile, subadult, or nonbreeding adult eagles, a group that also comprises a disproportionate fraction of the golden eagle mortalities in the APWRA.
 Thus, the eagles in the APWRA make up an anomalously small fraction of the reproductive eagles in the Diablo Range, as well as an anomalously large fraction of those eagles most likely to have come from or be migrant to areas outside the Diablo Range.
-It is also noteworthy that golden eagle fatalities attributable to wind energy development in the cumulative effects study area would remain substantially lower than 55-65 eagles per year, with estimated fatalities of 10.2 eagles per year for the Montezuma Hills Wind Resource Area (Solano County Department of Resource Management 2011) and 35.2 eagles per year for the APWRA (based on 0.06 eagles/year/MW with 587 MW of installed capacity, which includes the proposed project), totaling 45.4 eagles per year.